 Students examine the interactions of the human body systems as they explore identity, power, movement, protection, and homeostasis in the body.
-Exploring science in action, students build organs and tissues on a skeletal Maniken [®], use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
-Course fee of \$15.
+Exploring science in action, students build organs and tissues on a skeletal Maniken ®, use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
+Through projects such as determining the identity of a skeleton using both forensic anthropology and DNA analysis, students examine the interactions of human body systems and apply what they know to solve real-world medical cases.